 - 1. Prestressed concrete has been used during - 2.
 Plain concrete is strong in - 3.
 The sagging of a beam made of plain concrete may cause it to - 4.
 Incorporated steel bars in the lower portion of a beam prevent - 5.
 A beam made of prestressed concrete is permanently under - 6.
-Prestressed concrete is now employed extensively for
+Prestressed concrete is now employed extensively for b) Write this sentence in interrogative and negative form.

 - 1. Is prestressed concrete a new building material? - 2.
-How long has prestressed concrete been used in construction?

-- 3. What disadvantages has plain concrete? - 4.
+How long has prestressed concrete been used in construction? - 3.
+What disadvantages has plain concrete? - 4.
 What is steel used in prestressed concrete for? - 5.
 What will happen if "elastic limit" of a beam is exceeded? - 6.
 What is prestressed concrete used for?